 The certificate will show that the shares are held "in Drive Wealth's name for the benefit of Hatch customers".
 This is a common practice in the US called In Street Name.
 Note: You aren't buying and selling CFDs, you're buying shares.

 Why are my shares held In Street Name?

 Holding your shares In Street Name doesn't diminish your rights as the owner.
-Electronic trading is really only possible as a result of holding shares In Street Name.
-It removes the need to match each share certificate to each customer, which makes settlement faster and reduces the risk of loss and theft that comes with the transfer of physical share certificates.
+Electronic trading is only possible as a result of holding shares In Street Name.
+The practice of In Street Name removes the need to match each share certificate to each customer, which makes settlement faster and reduces the risks in comparison to transferring physical share certificates.